-Parents who are late picking up their child will be charged a late fee of \$10.00 and an additional fine of \$1.00 per minute, beginning at 6:01 pm.
-This fee is to be paid directly to the staff members who have stayed with your child.
+Parents/guardians who are late picking up their child may be charged a late fee of \$10.00 and an additional fine of \$1.00 per minute, beginning at 6:01 p.m., depending on the circumstances.
+Staff members who have stayed with your child will be compensated with lieu time, and they will ask that you sign a form verifying the pickup time.
+Late fees, when applicable, will be collected by the Manager.